Stress Management Tip

-In economic terms, we have enough to be happy once we’ve reached a relative subsistence income – around $20,000 per year if you live in the U.S. This implies that anything we buy requiring more than this income, is more than enough.
+In economic terms, we have enough to be happy once we’ve reached a relative subsistence income.
+This implies that anything we buy requiring more than this income, is more than enough.
 We might want it, but it won’t bring us extra happiness.
 But how do we get to the mental state that tells us enough is enough?
 A frame of mind that stops us striving for more than we need?
 Getting to a position of “enough” is getting to a position of balance.
 Handy again gives us an excellent stress management tip.
 In thinking about what we need to live comfortably, he argues that:

 Thinking about and defining our own levels of “enough” can allow us to re-appraise our work-life balance.
 Are we working long hours or seeking promotions for the right reasons?

 In his book “Happier”, Tal Ben-Shahar summarises research into the way people experience their work.
 Evidently we view work as either: a job; a career; or a calling.
 People who view work as either a job or a career are primarily motivated by extrinsic factors such as money, status or power.
 Those who have found their calling view work as “an end to itself”.
 Whilst income and progression may still be important, the real reward, self fulfilment, is intrinsic.
 Ben-Shahar says if we live our lives combining pleasure and meaning, the result will be happiness – the ultimate currency.
 Surely it’s this currency that would really justify any extra hours of effort.
 Whereas long hours spent in pursuit of extrinsic rewards will probably only result in increased stress levels.